Skip to content

 How to use

-The extension requires at least JDK 17 to run.
-After installing JavaWiz from the VSCode marketplace and opening a .java file, the tool can be started by:
+After installing JavaWiz from the VSCode marketplace and opening a .java file, the tool can be started by either:

-• clicking Run in JavaWiz above the main method,
+• clicking Run in JavaWiz above the main method, or

-Please note that the tool is targeted at beginners and still under development, so not all language features of Java might be supported.
-For didactic reasons, certain code completion features are deactivated - they can be reactivated in the VS Code settings.
+Please note that the tool is targeted at beginners and is under active development, so not all language features of Java might be supported.

 Icon sources: